 Available Screen Lab formats include Screen Lab Express (an intensive weekend to one week sessions) and the full-scale three-month program Screen Lab, that provides a simulation of the story production process.
-We have partnered with journalism and art schools in the US and internationally to produce our upcoming Labs In 2018 including Screen Lab Express, a new format with thematic focus offered in connection to festivals and extra-curriculum activities at universities.
+We have partnered with journalism and art schools in the US and internationally to produce our upcoming Labs In 2018-2019.

 Current calls are posted on this page.
 Please, follow us on social media for up-to date announcements.

 In our everyday practice as producers, editors and curators we encounter numerous storytellers with well researched and visually stunning narratives who are facing roadblocks at different stages of their production process.
 They get stuck as they lack knowledge of principles that guide markets beyond traditional photography and editorial media: broadcasting, film, art, technology.

 As a small production team there are only so many original projects we can take on.
 We wanted to channel our findings obtained through trying a lot of different things - from installation and film, to interactive web and live performance - in a format that could benefit larger numbers of visual journalists and artists and not just the few that we get to work with.
 This is how Screen Lab came about.